JoaoBaptMG/gba-modern/README.md

 The LodePNG files belong to Lode Vandevenne and can be found [here](https://lodev.org/lodepng/) also under the zlib license.

 Finally, the base64 library belongs to René Nyffenegger and can be found [here](https://github.com/ReneNyffenegger/cpp-base64) under the zlib license.

+The font _PixelFJVerdana12pt.ttf_ has its own license that can be seen [here](data/fonts/1001fonts-pix-pixelfjverdana12pt-eula.txt).